Greenlife Plumbing have fully trained installers who offer the following renewable solutions;

 Air Source Heat Pumps absorb heat from the outside air, and then extract the heat in a similar way that a fridge extracts heat from its inside.
 This heat can then be used to heat your home and provide hot water.
 You can heat radiators, underfloor heating systems or warm air convectors which ever is most suitable for your situation.
 The benefits for you are that you will see lower fuel bills, especially if you are replacing conventional electric heating, and there is a potential income from the governments Renewable Heat Incentive.
 They also have much lower carbon emmissions that a conventional fossil fuel heating system, so are kinder to the environment.
 You no longer have to have oil, solid fuel or LPG delivered, it's air..it's everywhere!
 They do use some electricity, they are not totally carbon neutral, but the advantage is that the heat they extract from the air is being renewed constantly.

 Ground Source Heat Pumps use pipes which are buried in the garden to extract heat from the ground.
-Under the surface, the ground stays at a constant temperature so you can use the heat pump all year round.
+Under the surface the ground stays at a constant temperature so you can use the heat pump all year round.
 The pump uses a mixture of water and anti-freeze to absorb the heat from the ground, which then passes into the heat pump through a heat exchanger.
 The benefits are much the same as those previously mentioned for an Air Source Heat Pump.
+This picture illustrates a ground source project we undertook in Salisbury.

 Solar Thermal uses Solar Panels which harvest the heat provided by the Sun to provide hot water for your home.
 These can be used in conjunction with a conventional boiler or immersion heater to make the water hotter, or to provide hot water in the winter months.
 After the initial cost, the outlay on this system is minimal.
 Maintanance is very low, and the heat provided by the sun is free.
 The cost of your hot water and your carbon emmissions are both radically reduced.
 The Energy Savings Trust provide more information and a useful table to illustrate how much you could save using this system.